Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: Theory and Method

 To calculate these growth rates, the technique and software of \cite{Maruca2012ApJ} and \cite{Maruca2018ApJ} are employed.
 For each pair of $(\beta_{\parallel {\mathrm{p}}},R_{\mathrm{p}})$-values, the value of $\gamma_{\max}$ is determined for each of the four instabilities by computing the maximum value of $\Im(\omega)$ over a range of $\mathbf{k}$-values.
 For every point with $\gamma_{\max} > 0$, we select the maximum growth rate from the 4 types of instabilities, associated with proton-temperature anisotropy:

-Values of $\gamma$ less than $10^{-5}\,\Omega_p$ are taken to be $0$ (i.e., effectively stable).
-Note that in strong turbulence the plasma parameters vary significantly in space, so a separate calculation of $\gamma $ is required at each point $\bf r$.
+{where each term inside the bracket represents the maximum growth rate for the corresponding instability, i.e., the cyclotron, mirror, parallel firehose and oblique firehose instabilities, respectively, as indicated by the superscript.} Values of $\Gamma_{\mathrm{max}}$ less than $10^{-5}\,\Omega_p$ are taken to be $0$ (i.e., effectively stable).
+Note that in strong turbulence the plasma parameters vary significantly in space, so a separate calculation of $\Gamma_{\mathrm{max}}$ is required at each point $\bf r$.

 \textit{Nonlinear Timescales}-- The local nonlinear timescale, at a position $\mathbf{r}$, for a lengthscale $\ell$ can be estimated as

 where the longitudinal magnetic field increment is